LOVE-ONENESS

 Love prospers new creation.
 Love carries substance and orders thought—that which is loved is enhanced.
 Between people, love is birthed in one other, ever-growing deeper.
 When love is considered a creative force instead of an emotional force only, the tenor of love takes on added significance.

-This added creative dimension is one reason people practice love meditations, sow seed for love to blossom and increase, perhaps seep into deep hurts that will promise a new future.
-Love is flexible and can work on many different levels.
-A person should never underestimate the new creative power of love.
+This added constructive dimension is one reason people practice love meditations, sow seed for love to blossom and increase, perhaps seep into deep hurts that will promise a new future.
+Love is flexible and can work on many different levels, even unknown to the conscious mind (See, Law of Unconscious Growth).
+A person should never underestimate the creative power of love.
+Sowing for this greater love has changed many lives, for the yielded crop is truly abundant, is applied to all other attributes of character, and makes a direct connection to the spirit within.
+Speaking the Word on love holds a similar significance.

 Matt.
 13.43 gives some indication, “Then the righteous will shine forth like the sun in the Kingdom of their Father (cjsb).”
 Jesus’ intent?—that love should be a vital part of the new creation within the disciples (new man), the new creation that shines like the sun.
 With all thy heart and all thy soul, mind, and strength signifies the attribution toward oneness; the whole being should love God, for we are that particle of Him.